Download the Free 30-MINUTE WEDDING REHEARSAL ESSENTIALS- Here.

 -

 Remember it is perfectly fine to deviate from traditional "rehearsal diagrams" if it doesnt align with your preferences.
-That's why all of the templates are completely editable.
+This can be used as the perfect guideline.

 🌿 3.
-Talk Through the Ceremony Headings (Don’t Perform It)
+Talk Through the Ceremony Outline (Don’t Perform It)

 -